 1990 Pepsi 400

-The 1990 Pepsi 400 holds a prominent spot in NASCAR history, but not for a good reason: it's when the first "Big One" took place.
+The 1990 Pepsi 400 holds a prominent spot in NASCAR history, but not for a good reason: it's the first time that the "Big One" took place.

 While it was seven years later at the Pepsi 400 when Dale Earnhardt coined the term "Big Wreck" (which later morphed into the the "Big One" in 1998), the 1990 Daytona race is when NASCAR fans really saw a wreck of that chaotic magnitude.